Tannervanorden/Dark_Dusky_Positive_Selection/README.md

 FastTree.sh is the code that was used to create gene trees.

-MakeForeground.py is the script that was used to select each species as the foreground for positive selection tests.
+MakeForeground.py is and example of the script that was used to select each species as the foreground for positive selection tests.

 Busted.sh is the script that was used to run Hyphy Busted.